debreate/debreate/README.md

 ### [Installation](#table-of-contents)

 The source uses a generic Makefile for "building" (because I don't know how to use [GNU Autotools][gnu-autotools] or [CMake][cmake] very well).
 The source is not actually built, but the Makefile simply installs the scripts onto the system.
+The plan is to eventually switch to the CMake build system, unless a better alternative is decided upon.

 #### Generating the Makefile